Vashkatsi/time-window-counter/README.md

 | threshold | number | 10 | events required to trigger handler |
 | windowMs | number | 10000 | sliding-window length in milliseconds |
 | cleanupThreshold | number | 100 | array trim point for memory safety |

+## Contributing

+If you want to contribute to this project, please follow these steps:

+1. Fork the repository
+2. Create a new branch for your feature or bug fix
+3. Make your changes
+4. Submit a pull request

+### Publishing

+To publish the package to npm, you need to set up an NPM_TOKEN secret in the GitHub repository.
+See [SETUP_NPM_TOKEN.md](SETUP_NPM_TOKEN.md) for instructions.

 BSD 3-Clause License © Vashkatsi